Rawal77/ml-learning-journey/README.md

   - Interquartile Range (IQR) – Better than Range?
   - Variance – The Foundation of Spread!
   - Standard Deviation – Making Variance Meaningful

+**Day 39:**    Percentiles & Pearson Correlation Coefficient
+  - What is a Percentile?
+  - How to Calculate Percentiles
+  - Pearson Correlation Coefficient (r) and it's key properties